Skip to main content

 2. DC fast charging stations or Level 2 charging stations being upgraded to DC fast charging stations located on specific roads known as EV Alternative Fuel Corridors.

-3. Charging stations in “Preferred Corridor Locations,” see section below for details
+3. Charging stations in “Preferred Corridor Locations,” see below for details

-4. Charging stations in Priority Communities, defined as rural and disadvantaged communities.
+4. Charging stations in Priority Communities, as defined by the Community Charging Rebates program.

 EV Alternative Fuel Corridors in Oregon